Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Visual chartists, also known as noise traders, in the process of defending a method with a low win rate claim that high win rate strategies do not exist.
 When presented with evidence to the contrary, they argue that a high win rate is non-stationary.
 In the article, we present examples that refute this claim.

-In our article Rule No. 1 And The Importance of High Win Rate we presented three examples of trading strategies with high win rates: two short-term and one longer-term.
+In another article, we presented three examples of trading strategies with high win rates: two short-term and one longer-term.
 One of the strategies has been in the public domain since at least 2003.

 The main response on Twitter by some revolved around the non-stationarity of the win rate.
 This is a valid argument because if the win rate is non-stationary, then any associated strategy may not be robust.
 However, low win rates can also vary widely, and this is more of a problem with related trading strategies such as visual charting and naïve trend-following.
 For example, although a chart pattern trader expects 2 winners in 4 trades on average, a long streak of consecutive losers can occur, and the win rate can drop to 25% or even lower.
 In this case, the risk of ruin increases substantially.